What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 What kind of shoes should you wear in Iceland in summer?

-If you’re visiting Iceland in summer and aren’t planning on any adventurous outdoor activities, sneakers or trainers will work just fine.
-However, if you plan to explore outdoor destinations, waterproof hiking shoes/boots are a must.
+If you’re visiting Iceland in summer and aren’t planning on any adventurous outdoor activities, sporty sneakers or trainers will work just fine.
+However, if you plan to explore outdoor destinations, waterproof hiking shoes/boots are a must (even if you are not planning any longer hikes).

 Do you need waterproof pants for Iceland?

 Wind- and waterproof pants are a must in Iceland.
-While they’re essential in winter, even in summer, light rain pants are important for outdoor adventures.
-Iceland’s notorious winds and horizontal rain can quickly make you uncomfortable, so staying dry and warm is key to enjoying the outdoors!
+Even in summer, light rain pants are important for outdoor activities.
+Iceland’s strong winds and horizontal rain can quickly leave you cold and uncomfortable, so it’s best to keep a pair of rain pants in your backpack at all times.

 Do you need shorts and T-shirts in Iceland in summer?